Separation of church and state in the United States: Early history

 Many early immigrants traveled to North America to avoid religious persecution in their homelands, whether based on a different denomination, religion or sect.
 Some immigrants came from England after the English Civil War and the rise of Protestant dissenting sects in England.
 Others fled Protestant-Catholic religious conflicts in France and Germany.
 Immigrants included nonconformists such as the Puritans, who were Protestant Christians fleeing religious persecution from the Anglican King of England, and later Dissenters, such as Baptists.
+In addition, because of the rebellion from nonconformists, other nonconformists made a deal with the King for freedom in North America.

 The groups had a variety of attitudes on religious toleration; the Puritans, for instance, initially wanted a totally Puritan society.
-While some leaders, such as Roger Williams of Rhode Island and Quaker William Penn of Pennsylvania, ensured the protection of religious minorities within their colonies, the Plymouth Colony and Massachusetts Bay Colony in New England established Congregational churches, initially Puritan.
+Some leaders, such as Roger Williams of Rhode Island and Quaker William Penn of Pennsylvania, ensured the protection of religious minorities within their colonies, but the Plymouth Colony and Massachusetts Bay Colony in New England established Congregational churches, initially Puritan.
 The Dutch colony of New Netherland established its state Dutch Reformed Church and outlawed all other worship, though enforcement was sparse in what was essentially a trading, mercantile colony.
 In some cases, jurisdictions wanted religious conformity for financial reasons: the established Church was responsible for poor relief, putting dissenting churches at a significant disadvantage.